GoogleChrome/related-website-sets/README.md

 **This technology is scheduled for deprecation.**

-This repository will be archived and will no longer be updated.
+This repository will be archived and will no longer accept new submissions.

 See our [Update on Plans for Privacy Sandbox Technologies](https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/).